Titans Grip

 Best for: Someone looking for a Pilates-adjacent, full-body workout that incorporates more cardio and strength elements than classical Pilates.

-4. Pilatesology — Best for classical Pilates content
+4. Pilatesology — Best for Classical Pilates Content

 What it does: Pilatesology is a streaming service dedicated to authentic, classical Pilates as taught by "second-generation" teachers directly trained by Joseph Pilates' protégés.
 It's the digital archive for traditionalists.